phongduong/my-portfolio/data/posts/set-and-get-environment-variable-in-github-actions.md

 ---
 title: Set And Get Environment Variable In Github Actions
-description: Github Actions allows to set environment variable in your step and use it in run statement
 date: 2020-10-20T15:21:38.937Z
 tag: github
 ---

 Environment variables are variables that are available to every step in the workflow.
 They are case-sensitive

 ## Set environment variable